Shailen85/Link.Book/README.md

 ## Introduction

-LINK.BOOK is a Flask-based web application designed using (Flask, SQLite, HTMl and CSS) to help users organize and store educational links, such as videos and web pages, in a structured manner.
+LINK.BOOK is a Flask-based web application designed using (Flask, Python, SQLite, HTMl and CSS) to help users organize and store educational links, such as videos and web pages, in a structured manner.
 It allows users to categorize links into books, chapters, titles, and descriptions, making it a valuable tool for anyone looking to streamline their learning process.

 ## Features